-Transaminases are enzymes essential to liver cells.
+Transaminases are crucial enzymes primarily found in liver cells.

 Contents